AmanatM/compare.io/README.md

 - SASS used
 - Webpack used

-* I made outing made by using # in address bar and 'hashchange' event
+* I made routing made by using # in address bar and 'hashchange' event

 Look at code to better understand whole concept)